Liposuction

 Pain and discomfort

-Postoperative pain is an expected side effect from liposuction, particularly in the first few days following the procedure.
-This can usually be managed effectively with prescribed pain medications.
+Most noticeable in the first few days but can usually be managed with prescribed pain relief.

 Temporary numbness